Click here to listen to a reading of this blog:

 The brain fog and cognitive disturbances, affecting my learning, memory, perception and problem solving skills, severely affected my ability to respond to a simple email, answer the phone with the correct greeting or adapt to the new database that was enrolled at work last year.
 I’ve always been a fast learner when it comes to IT skills, and being the youngest person in my office, everyone expected me to become the resident expert, but I struggled more than anyone, due to the problems my hypothyroidism caused at work with my cognitive abilities.
 Read more about how thyroid disease made me feel embarrassed at work here.

-With my adrenal fatigue, too, this made the anxiety worse and I was trapped in a vicious cycle.
+With my adrenal dysfunction, too, this made the anxiety worse and I was trapped in a vicious cycle.
 I was anxious about work, and then struggling at work made me even more anxious.

 Being suicidally depressed at the time added even another layer to my struggle at work.
 I had zero motivation, barely cared about keeping my job and couldn’t concentrate on anything.
 All I could think about was how much physical and mental pain I was in, how tired I was all the time, how totally fed up I was, and basically, how I wanted it all to end.

 This is a really familiar story to many thyroid patients, since many are kept non-optimally treated, when doctors test TSH only and keep them on T4-only medicine like Levothyroxine which doesn’t help them get better, and this is so sad.

 For me, the depression was like a numb, hopeless feeling.
 I felt like I was in a deep, black hole, and there was no way of climbing out, so I gave up.
 It was a mental block that I couldn’t ‘think myself positive’ past and it consumed me.
 It was a constant feeling of doom, a pain in my chest that screamed for me to just end it all.
 I couldn’t bear living such a poor quality of life, with over twenty hypothyroid symptoms, any longer, and this made me depressed.